 - Current-generation console development (specific platforms unconfirmed)

-The third game in the original trilogy got a remaster for the PlayStation 4 in 2015, but the first two games have never had a full gameplay revision.
+The third game in the original trilogy received a remaster for PlayStation 4 in 2015, but the first two games have never undergone a full gameplay revision.
 The 2009 Collection kept the original PlayStation 2 builds with only a few changes, mostly to the resolution and frame rate.

 Retro spin-off launches alongside the announcement

-The God of War remake trilogy is still a few years away, but Santa Monica Studio worked with indie developer Mega Cat Studios to make God of War: Sons of Sparta, a 2D action-platformer that you can buy now for $30.
+The God of War remake trilogy is still a few years away.
+Still, Santa Monica Studio worked with indie developer Mega Cat Studios to make God of War: Sons of Sparta, a 2D action-platformer that you can buy now for $30.

 According to Kotaku’s report, the game is described as a “passion project” from the retro-focused studio, which continues to develop titles for original SNES and Genesis hardware.
-The official description states the game features a canon story set during Kratos’ youth at the Spartan Agoge, training alongside his brother Deimos.
+The official description states that the game features a canon story set during Kratos’ youth at the Spartan Agoge, where he trains alongside his brother Deimos.

 - The PlayStation 2 and early PlayStation 3 games are a bit old in some ways.
-IGN’s 2009 review of the God of War Collection said that the gameplay was still excellent, but the pre-rendered cutscenes and in-engine cinematics in standard definition looked very old, even when they were upscaled.
+IGN’s 2009 review of the God of War Collection said that the gameplay was still excellent.
+Still, the pre-rendered cutscenes and in-engine cinematics in standard definition looked very dated, even when upscaled.

 - The series is getting bigger.
 Amazon Prime Video has ordered two seasons of a TV show based on God of War.
 Frederick E.O.
 Toye will direct the first two episodes.
-The show will be based on the story of the game from 2018.
+The show will be based on the story from the 2018 game.

 - Anyone of any age can come.
 There aren’t many ways for younger fans of the series who got into it through the Norse games to play the original trilogy on newer consoles.